masesk/react-gdrive-image-viewer/README.md

 ## Benefits
 * **Easy to use**: Updating photos displayed on a webpage can be done easily by adding the images in a Google Drive directory.
 * **No authentication required**: Use of the API does not require OAuth authentication.
-Simply your API.
+Simply your API key.
 * **Secure**: Google API console ensures that all requests using your API key are narrowed to a specific host address.
 * **Flexible**: Styling changes can be applied through a JSON passed as a prop to the object.